The Human Truth Foundation

 4. Human Rights, Equality & Tolerance

-#Australia #equality #freedom #gender_equality #human_rights #morals #politics #prejudice #tolerance
+#Australia #australia_freedom #equality #freedom #gender_equality #human_rights #morals #politics #prejudice #tolerance

 Pos.Lower is better

-Australia performs very well in ensuring human rights and freedom compared to most other countries.
-Australia comes in the best 20 in terms of the rate of gender bias (from 7 indicators)20 (amongst the best in Australasia), supporting personal, civil & economic freedoms21 (amongst the best in Australasia), its success in fighting anti-semitic prejudice22 (amongst the lowest in Australasia) and in its nominal commitment to Human Rights23 (one of the best in Australasia).
-And finally, it does better than average in opposing gender inequality24 (the lowest in Australasia), LGBT equality25 (amongst the best in Australasia), supporting press freedom26 (amongst the best in Australasia), commentary in Human Rights Watch reports27 (amongst the highest in Australasia), speed of uptake of HR treaties28 (the best in Australasia) and in freethought29 (but bad for Australasia).
-In 2017 Australia granted equality under marriage law to LGBT folk30.
+When it comes to ensuring human rights and freedom, Australia leads the world, setting excellent examples.
+Australia does the best for its average Freedom in the World rating.
+It comes in the best 20 when it comes to the rate of gender bias (from 7 indicators)19 (one of the best in Australasia), eliminating modern slavery20 (amongst the best in Australasia), supporting personal, civil & economic freedoms21 (one of the lowest in Australasia), its success in fighting anti-semitic prejudice22 (amongst the best in Australasia) and in its nominal commitment to Human Rights23 (amongst the highest in Australasia).
+And finally, it does better than average in terms of opposing gender inequality24 (the best in Australasia), LGBT equality25 (amongst the highest in Australasia), supporting press freedom26 (amongst the best in Australasia), commentary in Human Rights Watch reports27 (amongst the best in Australasia) and in freethought28 (but high for Australasia).
+In 2017 Australia granted equality under marriage law to LGBT folk29.

 For tables, charts and commentary, see: